AlgorithmsAreCool/microservice-on-nanoservice/README.md

 For now, we will not support storing multiple versions of the route handler.
 But maybe we'll add that later.

 I've also left a method to validate the javascript before import, because why let your users push broken code?

+## 4. Implement the control-plane and bring in the javascript runtime

+Alright lets get to the meat.
+We have 2 basic choices Jint or Clearscript.
+I'm going to go with Jint because it is pure C# and gives me some nice features i want for later.

+But before we get to that, we are using the underlying Esprima parser to validate the javascript.

+This is also a good time to add some tests!
+Testing is a strong point of the Orleans framework, but more on that later.
+For now, lets just make sure we can deploy some javascript to the grain;

+We run `dotnet new xunit` to get the test project and then add a reference to the core project with `dotnet add reference ../CosmoCompute/CosmoCompute.csproj`

+Fun fact, CoPilot inferred the entire test class just from the name!
+But it had a small bug that i fixed up and now they are green!😀